 Making the decision to go on your first thru-hike is an electrifying feeling.
 Your experience begins the moment you resolve to hike, and with all of the planning, researching gear, studying logistics, reading books and combing through online forums, it can be overwhelming.

 When I set out to hike the Pacific Crest Trail in 2015, I had spent my free time on short backpacking trips around the southeast.
 Sure, I learned a lot from those trips, but nothing could quite prepare me for life on trail, like that first month through the Sonoran and Mojave Deserts of southern California.

 Over the course of the trail, you become more of an expert on your hike.
-You will make a full transformation from the giddy hiker with two headlamps, one for backup, or who couldn’t set their tent up just right or who had not quite mastered the art of trail mac & cheese, resulting in lumps of cheese powder in chalky water with crunchy macaroni.
+You will make a full transformation from the giddy hiker who couldn’t set their tent up just right or who had not quite mastered the art of trail mac & cheese, resulting in lumps of cheese powder in chalky water with crunchy macaroni.
 Trust me.
-But every thru hiker has to start somewhere.
+But every thru-hiker has to start somewhere.

-Thru hiking will change you.
+Thru-hiking will change you.
 It will change your body, your perception of the world and it will change all of your plans that you spent months or years preparing.
-It is easy to over-prepare for a thru hike, and it really takes doing one to learn what balance works best for you.
-So much is out of your control when it comes to trail, from weather to trail closures to unexpected trail magic to unplanned detours.
+It is easy to over-prepare for a thru-hike, and it really takes doing one to learn what balance works best for you.
+So much is out of your control when it comes to trail, from weather and trail closures to unexpected trail magic and unplanned detours.
 So stay flexible, and don’t feel defeated when your plans change.

 2. Pack out real food